desktop/dugite-native/README.md

 [![Build Status](https://api.travis-ci.com/desktop/dugite-native.svg?token=vdtkHSqgzNMgfyZkfVbP&branch=master)](https://travis-ci.com/desktop/dugite-native)

-### What?

-This project is designed to build a version of Git which is optimized for scripted usage in applications, and removes many non-core features:
+This project contains the tooling for building a version of Git that is optimized for scripted usage in applications.
+It also removes many non-core features:

  - no linking to system libraries
  - use symlinks to reduce output size